 Bright Future Short Films

 IFFR’s short film section is one of the largest and most significant showcases for short filmmaking and artists’ moving image in the world.
 It brings numerous short film professionals and international audiences to Rotterdam.
 Occupying a central position in the programme, IFFR presents short films in curated compilation programmes but also as part of performances, installations and in conjunction with feature films.
 The selection covers a spectrum of moving image practice that includes auteur-driven narrative works, experimental films, works by visual artists and films that refuse to be pinpointed to existing genres or styles.
-Bright Future’s Shorts programme focuses on experimental driven films.
+Bright Future Short focuses on experimental short films and features the sound//vision programme in Club WORM with live A/V performances.